 And I realized that the more things change the more they stay the same.

 Now, not to brag, but I've been told that I am an extremely polite person.
 I was raised on Please and Thank You, Yes Ma'am, No Sir, and I still act that way today.

-True story: I was selected for jury duty back when we lived in Miami and when they were questioning us in the courtroom, it was my turn to stand.
-Well, it was a narrow aisle, so I put my hands behind my back, and as the judge and the lawyers began to ask their questions, I always answered Yes sir, No Sir.
+True story: I was selected for jury duty back when we lived in Miami and when they were questioning us in the courtroom, and it was my turn to stand, well, it was a narrow aisle, so I put my hands behind my back.
+And as the judge and the lawyers began to ask their questions, I answered Yes sir and No Sir.

 The judge stopped for a second and smiled.
 "Are you in the military?" he asked.

 "No, sir" I said.
 "I was raised by a military man and a Southern woman."

 True story: A few years before that, while living in California, I was in a grocery store buying a birthday cake for a co-worker.
 I asked if I may please order a cake.
 May I please have a name iced onto it?
 I pleased and thank you'd my way through the ordering process and finally the girl left to go in the back and finish my order.
 But, just before disappearing into that back room, she turned and said to me, "I think you are the most polite person I've ever waited on."

 I smiled and said, "Could you just shut up, please, and ice my damn cake!"

 When all else fails slip into sarcasm.
 That's my motto.
 But I digress.

 Thanksgiving is my favorite holiday, probably because there are no gifts involved, except for the gift of time; time spent with loved ones and friends; the gift of thanks.
 This is a day of thanks for Americans; a truly American holiday, like 4th of July, but one we celebrate not with picnics and beer, firecrackers and sparklers, but with a meal we share with loved ones, friends and family.